bkerley/bryceblog/_drafts/july-odyssey.md

 As a fun chance encounter,
 while walking back to the main camp from the yurt zone,
-I enjoyed a quick conversation with
+I had a quick conversation with
 Annalee Newitz,
 an author whose books I've enjoyed and the event's keynote speaker.